51 Companies With Lifetime Warranties: If It Breaks, They’ll Fix It

 Patagonia says it will repair damage due to normal wear and tear “at a reasonable charge.”

 Though REI got rid of its famous no-questions-asked lifetime return policy in 2013, the company will still let you return items that have manufacturing defects at any time as part of its limited warranty.

-REI will also let you return an item for any reason for up to one year after you bought it if you are an REI member (that drops down to 90 days if you’re not a member).
+REI will also let you return an item for any reason for up to one year after you bought it if you are an REI member (that drops down to 30 to 90 days if you’re not a member).

 The department store Nordstrom has a famously generous return policy.
 Technically, it doesn’t actually have a return policy — but what the company means is that it’ll take back or exchange nearly any item, for any reason, at any time.

 “We stand behind our goods and services and want customers to be satisfied with them,” explains the company’s website.

 “We’ll always do our best to take care of customers — our philosophy is to deal with them fairly and reasonably.”
 There’s no time limit for returns or exchanges, so use your best judgment.